 What is MiCorps?

-Eaton Conservation is partnered with Olivet College to participate in the stream monitoring program, monitoring the quality of our streams through the populations of macroinvertebrates found in the area.
+Eaton Conservation District is partnered with The University of Olivet to participate in the stream monitoring program, monitoring the quality of our streams through the populations of macroinvertebrates found in the area.

 The Eaton County Collaborative Stream Monitoring Program was established through Michigan Clean Water Corps (MiCorps) grants and operates in partnership between Olivet College and Eaton Conservation District.
 The monitoring program consists of sites in Eaton County within the Upper Thornapple River watershed.
 The design of the monitoring program focuses on cooperative learning and building relationships between volunteer community scientists and students.
 Through this collaborative structure, the program is designed for longevity in collecting macroinvertebrate and habitat data throughout the county each fall and spring, and aims to achieve the following outcomes: